Active and Safe Routes to School

 The benefits of walking to school include increased physical activity, reduced traffic congestion, improved air quality, enhanced neighbourhood safety and a greater sense of community.
 When we walk to school, even if it’s just for the last few blocks, we contribute to a happier, healthier, cleaner, and safer school neighbourhood.

 Walk to School Day is an international event that encourages students to be active on their journey between home and school.
-ASRTS encourages parents and guardians to walk, bike or wheel to school with us on Walk to School day October 4th.
+On special days throughout the school year, ASRTS encourages parents and guardians to walk, bike or wheel to school with us.
 The ASRTS committee is encouraging schools with bused students to also participate by organizing a walk around the school yard at lunch or before bell time.

 Walking and riding to school are great ways to include physical activity into the day, and it is well known that students who use active travel to get to school arrive alert and ready to learn.